-On the map of the world, you might not even notice Latvia – it’s a country with only 2 million residents, but in my humble opinion, Latvia has a lot to offer.
+On the map of the World, you might not even notice Latvia – it’s a country with only 2 million residents, but in my humble opinion, Latvia has a lot to offer.
 Situated in northern Europe, on the shores of the Baltic Sea, this beautiful country can unexpectedly surprise you.

 Latvia is part of the Baltic States, cosily sandwiched between the neighbouring countries of Estonia and Lithuania, and just last year, on November 18th, celebrated 100 years of independence.

-If on your travels around the world you had a chance to visit Europe’s top destinations such as Venice, Amsterdam or Paris during the peak season, you are aware of how crowded and challenging those places can get.
+If on your travels around the World you had a chance to visit Europe’s top destinations such as Venice, Amsterdam or Paris during the peak season, you are aware of how crowded and challenging those places can get.

-Latvia is mass-tourism free and still remains a semi-mistery to the rest of the World, and if you work up the courage to leave Riga behind, you might even be the only tourist in the area.
+Latvia is mass-tourism free and still remains a semi-mystery to the rest of the World, and if you work up the courage to leave Riga behind, you might even be the only tourist in the area.
 For comparison, in 2017, 23 million people visited Paris while Latvia received 2.58 million visitors.

 Things To Know Before Visiting Beautiful Latvia For The First Time